Published by Carl Hedinger. Last Updated on January 26, 2024.

 The menu includes various pub foods that pair nicely with Weeping Radish’s beers.

-The variety of locally sourced eats require more than one visit, but if it’s your first time, you should at least order a sausage sampler.
+The variety of locally sourced eats requires more than one visit, but if it’s your first time, you should at least order a sausage sampler.
 The sauerkraut and pretzel that come with this are also phenomenal.

-You can also buy some sausages to take home and if you’d like to try them, Weeping Radish ships to customers residing in North Carolina.
+You can also buy some sausages to take home, and if you’d like to try them, Weeping Radish ships to customers residing in North Carolina.

 Back to the beer, though, which started it all, and you’ll find a nice mix of seasonals vying for your attention alongside popular mainstays.
 The IPA at Weeping Radish is much smoother than some of the hoppier versions you’ll find.

 The Black Radish is a dark German lager that’s perfect for hot summer days, with a little hops flavor blended in.
 If you’re not at Weeping Radish and buying via brew thru or a distributor in the area, the Kolsch-style OBX Beer should be available.